 Amazon

-Another good place to check here is in the customer FAQs even further down the page.
-A lot of times, people have questions about where these products are made and other consumers have the answers.
+Another good place to check is the customer FAQs, which are even further down the page.
+Many times, people have questions about where these products are made, and other consumers have the answers.

 Company Website